tmadl/sklearn-expertsys/README.md

 Letham et al.'s approach only works on discrete data.
 However, this approach can still be used on continuous data after discretization.
 The RuleListClassifier class also includes a discretizer that can deal with continuous data (using [Fayyad & Irani's](http://sci2s.ugr.es/keel/pdf/algorithm/congreso/fayyad1993.pdf) minimum description length principle criterion, based on an implementation by [navicto](https://github.com/navicto/Discretization-MDLPC)).

 The inference procedure is slow on large datasets.
-If you have more than a few thousand data points, and only numeric data, try the included `BigDataRuleListClassifier(training_subset=0.1)`, which first determines a small subset of the training data that is most critical in defining a decision boundary (the data points that are hardest to classify) and learns a rule list only on this subset (you can specify which estimator to use for judging which subset is hardest to classify by passing any sklearn-compatible estimator in the `subset_estimator` parameter).
+If you have more than a few thousand data points, and only numeric data, try the included `BigDataRuleListClassifier(training_subset=0.1)`, which first determines a small subset of the training data that is most critical in defining a decision boundary (the data points that are hardest to classify) and learns a rule list only on this subset (you can specify which estimator to use for judging which subset is hardest to classify by passing any sklearn-compatible estimator in the `subset_estimator` parameter - see `examples/diabetes_bigdata_demo.py`).

 Usage
 ===============

 The project requires [pyFIM](http://www.borgelt.net/pyfim.html), [scikit-learn](http://scikit-learn.org/stable/install.html), and [pandas](http://pandas.pydata.org/) to run.

 The included `RuleListClassifier` works as a scikit-learn estimator, with a `model.fit(X,y)` method which takes training data `X` (numpy array or pandas DataFrame; continuous, categorical or mixed data) and labels `y`.
 Numerical data in `X` is automatically discretized.
-To prevent discretization (e.g. to protect columns containing categorical data represented as integers), pass the list of protected column names in the `fit` method, e.g. `model.fit(X,y,undiscretized_features=['CAT_COLUMN_NAME'])` (entries in undiscretized columns will be converted to strings and used as categorical values).
+To prevent discretization (e.g. to protect columns containing categorical data represented as integers), pass the list of protected column names in the `fit` method, e.g. `model.fit(X,y,undiscretized_features=['CAT_COLUMN_NAME'])` (entries in undiscretized columns will be converted to strings and used as categorical values - see `examples/hepatitis_mixeddata_demo.py`).

 The learned rules of a trained model can be displayed simply by casting the object as a string, e.g. `print model`, or by using the `model.tostring(decimals=1)` method and optionally specifying the rounding precision.